jonasW3F/g-dot-tech/all_collections/_posts/2021-11-04-validators.md

 categories: ["validators"]
 ---

-As G-Dot Staking I am providing validators on Polkadot and Kusama on professionally handled and maintained infrastructure.
+As G-dot Staking I am providing validators on Polkadot and Kusama on professionally handled and maintained infrastructure.
 I am currently maintaining two validators, one on Polkadot and one on Kusama.
 The nodes are held on professional setups with 24/7 monitoring and alert functions.

 #### Kusama Nodes
 * Name: JUST JONAS/1